 Last year, Raquel decided she wanted to go on the GSNorCal council trip to Peru using solely her cookie money.
 Along with a menu listing cookie varieties and prices, she designed a poster that listed the total amount of boxes she needed to sell to accomplish her goal and a custom badge illustration that she filled in as her sales numbers increased.
 Customers helped her color in the ruins of Machu Picchu by buying cookies!

 What did your troop use cookie money for last?
 Create a photo collage of past service projects, trips, and other troop activities funded by past cookie programs, and have your Girl Scouts share stories while showing customers the photos.

 Pick a theme—and run with it!

 Embrace that DIY go-getter spirit and create an immersive booth experience.

-GSNorCal Troop 90041 won the GSUSA Bling Your Booth Challenge last year with their superhero city booth.
+In 2016 GSNorCal Troop 90041 won the GSUSA Bling Your Booth Challenge with their superhero city booth.
 They went all out and made a colorful city skyline using construction paper and cardboard, and wore superhero capes while working the booth.

 Girl Scout Cookies have been around for over 100 years, so pull in nostalgic customers with a retro cookie booth!
 Brownies from Troop 33702 threw it back to the 1950’s with their vintage Brownie uniforms and color printouts of vintage Girl Scout Cookie ads.